 - Vital Remnants, a monthly book challenge with supplementary podcasts and reading guides for classroom and personal development (10 PD credits available to KY teachers)

 - Subscribe to our monthly newsletter to learn of our latest news and events

 - Join our Facebook community to network with teachers across the state

 For Your Classroom

-- Bring your class to our Monthly Lecture Series or our Distinguished Speaker Series.
+- Join us at our Monthly Lecture Series or Distinguished Speaker Series.
 Funds for bus transportation and class lunch may be available upon request.

 - Request classroom sets of our free publication series